ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/customising-the-grid/index.md

 <grid-example title='Row Class Example' name='row-class-example' type='generated' options='{ "exampleHeight": 550 }'></grid-example>

 __Cell Classes__ work in the same way but are applied by adding a `cellClass` property to the column we want the styles to apply to.
-Let's try this by adding a new selector to `styles.css` to control the font of the 'Mission' column:
+Let's try this by adding a new selector to `styles.css` to set the font-weight of the 'Mission' column:

 <snippet transform={false} language="css">
 .mission-cell {